 Learn more about the definition of a slider, or read our other sliders...
 If you’ve raised children, you will inevitably be accused of being mean.
 You’re mean because you won’t let them have a third dessert.
 Because you insist that they wear a jacket when it is -5°F. Or, when you enforce a reasonable bedtime.
 But lately we’ve been noticing that Gen Z children—and to a large extent, the Millennial generation—think of a whole range of new things as “mean.”
 If I were to say for example, “hey can you brush your teeth?
 Your breath is terrible,” that might be considered mean.
 Even if, factually, you have halitosis.

+This blog has been partially adapted from A Literature Review of the Universal and Atomic Elements of Complex Cognition.
 Like a pack of wolves, tiny bacteria band together to hunt their evasive prey.
 In the soil underfoot, a nematode (“round worm”) avoids a deadly chemical.
 A cell runs toward oxygen to take part in photosynthesis and make the planet habitable by humans.
 Brightly colored water droplets animate and chase each other across a glass landscape.
 These are a few of the amazing microscopic dramas that occur just out of range of sight.
 Microbes and even non-living molecules use DSRP to sense and respond to their environment in a process called chemotaxis.

 Over the years, different variables/symbols have been used for the same equation.
 In some cases for good reason, and in other cases solely because, like an English sentence, a mathematical sentence can be read and written in different ways toward the same effect.
 For example, take the following four equations: